hpccsystems-solutions-lab/HelpMissingKids25/README.md

 # Help Missing Kids!
-Welcome to the2024 HPCC Systems and ECL Code Challenge, titled "Help Missing Kids"!
+Welcome to the 2024 HPCC Systems and ECL Code Challenge, titled "Help Missing Kids"!

 ## Introduction
 1000 Children go missing every day in the United States.
 1 in 6 become victims of human trafficking.